Robinlovelace/open-transport-models-developing-cities/README.md

 - Convert the .qmd file into the paper with `quarto render README.qmd` (Ctrl+Shift+K works also)

+- Edit the README.qmd file to add your content.
+You can edit in visual mode by

 <!-- When editing you should see something a bit like this:
 &#10;![](https://user-images.githubusercontent.com/1825120/207462469-7077eb93-f13a-449a-98b9-84d1e7a73e77.png)
 &#10;Comments and questions are welcome.
 See the issue tracker here: <https://github.com/Robinlovelace/open-transport-models-developing-cities/issues/1>. -->